graphql-compose/graphql-compose.github.io/docs/basics/what-is-resolver.md

 ### via `TC.addResolver()`

 Mostly `Resolver`s are created according to the specific `Type`.
-So it's better to create them and store in some `TypeComposer` instance.
+So it's better to create them and store in some `ObjectTypeComposer` instance.

 Lets's take `AuthorTC` and describe how it can be found by `id`: